The Disco Before the Breakdown

 "The Disco Before the Breakdown" is the first single by the Gainesville, Florida-based punk rock band Against Me!, released in November 2002 by No Idea Records.
 It was the band's first release with bassist Andrew Seward, replacing original bassist Dustin Fridkin who had left the group several months prior.
 The lineup of Seward, Laura Jane Grace, James Bowman, and Warren Oakes would remain in place until 2009.
 The single was released as both a vinyl 7" and a compact disc.
-It is typically listed as an EP, though its format is typical of a single.
+It is a maxi single containing three songs.

 Critical reception

 Reviewing "The Disco Before the Breakdown", Corey Apar of Allmusic gave it two out of five stars, calling it "A tolerable set of songs with personal lyrics, but with the exception of the relatively upbeat and horn-friendly title track, this EP is missing some of the group's standard energetic and reckless vigor; instead, listeners are left with a slight feeling of boredom."